Blackscr33n/fam-app/README.md

 ## Build

-Run ` ng build --output-path docs --base-href /fam-app/ ` to build the project.
+Run ` ng build --output-path docs --base-href fam-app.com --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests